wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Trivial, Adding a slew of rel="nofollow" to keep it from deluting a sites positive seo, plus a change to the get API request on the backend.

 = 1.4 =
 * Crucial, naming convention for plugin folder if updated from Wordpress directory.
 Folder name changed from Savings-com to savingscom-coupon-plugin-and-widget